Giskard-AI/giskard/docs/open_source/testset_generation/index.md

 # 🧰 RAG Testset Generation

+> ⚠️ **The RAG toolset is currently in beta version and is subject to change**.
+Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble with test set generation or to provide feedback.

 The Giskard python library provides a toolset dedicated to Retrieval Augmented Generative models (RAGs) that generates question & answer pairs from the knowledge base of the model.
 The generated test set is then used to evaluate your model.

 (difficulty_levels)=